Recently, I came to the uncomfortable realisation that my opinions drive almost all of my decision-making. Do’oh.

 Perhaps there was no evidence involved.
 So the sceptic in us should begin to point out the lack of justification for those opinions.
 Maybe they just are and have come about as a result of your history and your personality.

-This reflection can be quite confronting, and it will highlight the number of times that we are not using the facts to make our way through life.
+This reflection can be quite confronting, highlighting the number of times that we are not using the facts to make our way through life.

-This has consequences if we ask others to use evidence, if we’re asking for evidence-based policy, or if we are looking to have a more information-driven set of decision tools for managing the world around us.
+This has consequences if we ask others to use evidence, if we’re asking for evidence-based policy, or if we want to have a more information-driven set of decision tools for managing the world around us.

 #6 Be curious